-[To accompany S. 1650]
+[To accompany S. 1479]

-The Committee on Finance, to which was referred the bill (S. 1650) to amend chapter 19 of title 38, United States Code, to provide double indemnity coverage under servicemen's group life insurance for members of the uniformed services assigned to duty in a combat zone, having considered the same, reports favorably thereon with amend-ments and recommends that the bill as amended do pass.
+The Committee on Finance, to which was referred the bill (S. 1479) to amend chapter 19 of title 38, United States Code, in order to increase from \$10,000 to \$15,000 the amount of servicemen's group life insurance for members of the uniformed services, having considered the same, reports favorably thereon without amendment and recommends that the bill do pass.